-Not half a century after St. Francis's death, it was alrea impossible for the Friars to imitate him in kissing a priest's ha as a rebuke to others who accused their pastor of immoralit These few years had made it quite plain that, if the Friars we ever to reform the Church, it must be in spite of the parish pries St. Bonaventura, as we have seen, was driven to speak of the in terms which might well seem too violent in the mouth of modern Protestant: and I will here conclude with Salimben racier, though not more damning, evidence.
-(1250-215) ' have found some priests lending out their money to usury a enriching themselves merely for the sake of their bastards : aga I have found others keeping taverns, with the sign of the hoor and selling wine, and their whole house full of bastard childre and spending their nights in sin, and celebrating Mass next da And when the people communicate, they thrust the consecrat hosts which remain over into clefts of the wall: though the are the very Body of our Lord.
-And many other foul thin they do and horrible to be told, which I pass over for brevity sake.
-They keep their missals, corporals, and church ornamer in an indecent state-coarse, black, and stained : tiny chalic of tarnished pewter; rough country wine, or vinegar, for t The hosts they consecrate are so little as scarce to Mass. seen betwixt their fingers-not circular, but square, and filthy with the excrements of flies.
+Not half a century after St. Francis's death, it was already impossible for the Friars to imitate him in kissing a priest's hand as a rebuke to others who accused their pastor of immorality.
+These few years had made it quite plain that, if the Friars were ever to reform the Church, it must be in spite of the parish priests.
+St. Bonaventura, as we have seen, was driven to speak of them in terms which might well seem too violent in the mouth of a modern Protestant: and I will here conclude with Salimbene's racier, though not more damning, evidence.
+(425) "I have found some priests lending out their money to usury and enriching themselves merely for the sake of their bastards: again, I have found others keeping taverns, with the sign of the hoop, and selling wine, and their whole house full of bastard children. and spending their nights in sin, and celebrating Mass next day.
+And when the people communicate, they thrust the consecrated hosts which remain over into clefts of the wall: though these are the very body of our Lord.
+And many other foul things they do and horrible to be told, which I pass over for brevity's They keep their missals, corporals, and church ornaments in an indecent state-coarse, black, and stained: tiny chalices of tarnished pewter; rough country wine, or vinegar, for the The hosts they consecrate are so little as scarce to be seen betwixt their fingers-not circular, but square, and all filthy with the excrements of flies."
 Many women have better shoe-bands than the cincture, stole, and maniple of many priests, as I have seen with mine own eyes.
-One day when a Franciscan friar had to celebrate Mass in a certain priest's church on a feastday, he had no stole but the girdle of the priest's concubine, with the bunch of keys attached : and when the friar (whom I knew well) turned round to say 'Dominus vobiscum,' the people heard the jingling of the keys.
-Am I then to preach for tithes on these men's behalf ? or shall I for their sake abstain from celebrating Mass in our convents, that they may the easier get offerings to spend in this fashion ?
-God forbid, God forbid !"
+One day when a Franciscan friar had to celebrate Mass in a certain priest's church on a feastday, he had no stole but the girdle of the priest's concubine, with the bunch of keys attached: and when the friar (whom I knew well) turned round to say 'Dominus vobiscum,' the people heard the jingling of the keys.
+(425).
+Am I then to preach for tithes on these men's behalf? or shall I for their sake abstain from celebrating Mass in our convents, that they may the easier get offerings to spend in this fashion?
+God forbid, God forbid!"
+And he quotes the evidence of the so-called Devil's Letter, which was commonly believed in the Middle Ages.
+(419) "Certain it is that, before the Friars Minor and Preachers had appeared in the world, when the secular clergy and prelates were gathered together at a synod, letters were thrown into their midst couched in these terms: 'The Princes of darkness to the Prelates of the churches, greeting.
+We give you abundant thanks, for that all the souls committed to you are transmitted to us.' "